Clarence Hungerford Webb

-Clarence H. Webb (25 August 1902 – 18 January 1999) was an American medical doctor and archaeologist who conducted extensive research on prehistoric sites in the southeastern United States.
-A pediatrician by profession, he became interested in archaeology on a camping trip with his sons where he found some small, triangular points.
-A distinguished physician, his archaeological research included the study of Caddoan culture, and at a number of major sites such as Poverty Point, John Pearce, Gahagan, and Belcher Mound.
+Clarence H. Webb (August 25, 1902 – January 18, 1991) was an American medical doctor and archaeologist who conducted extensive research on prehistoric sites in the southeastern United States.
+A pediatrician by profession, he became interested in archaeology on a camping trip with his sons, where he found some small, triangular points.
+His archaeological research and publications included the study of Caddoan culture, and at several major sites such as Poverty Point and Belcher Mound in Louisiana.